ocripps24/CV/README.md

 Through medical school and now working with code, I have built strong analytical frameworks to diagnose issues methodically and construct a pathway to solve and move beyond issues/errors.
 Particularly as a result of using TDD, I have grown to enjoy debugging.
 It is an important part of my learning process and I enjoy applying my cross-disciplinary skills to aid this process.

 - Most recently I fixed and updated the documentation of our first group <a href="https://github.com/ocripps24/MakersBnb">project</a> at Makers that had failing tests and missing instructions amongst other areas for improvement.
 - I started by reviewing the documentation for the frameworks to rebuild the instruction base and continued by debugging each of the broken tests until they passed.
-I finished by connecting the project to Travis.
+I finished by connecting the project to Travis and deploying it to Heroku.

 #### Creativity